romainbourdoncle/watermelon-teorem/README.md

 If you are using Windows, you can simply download then execute the provided .exe file to run the application.
 [Download the App](https://github.com/romainbourdoncle/watermelon-teorem/releases/download/v1.0.0/tracer_cercle4.exe)

 **For macOS Users**
 If you are using macOS, you need to run the code via the terminal.
-Please check the file named *tracer_cercle4/* in the `src/` folder for source code.
+Please check the file named *tracer_cercle4* in the **src** folder for source code.
 Here are the steps to do so:
 1. Open the terminal and navigate to the folder containing the script.
 2. Install required packages:
 ```